pcrain/slippc/README.md

       -a     Output an analysis of <infile> in .json format to <analysisfile> (use "-" for stdout) -f     When used with -j <jsonfile>, write full frame info (c.f. frame deltas) -d     Run in debug mode (show debug output)
-      -h     Show this help message
+      -D     Run in verbose debug mode (show more debug output) -h     Show this help message

 ## Basic Overview